 2. A New Obsession (Season 2 Episode 3)

 Joe changes his name and moves to LA to start afresh.
 Aspiring to be a “good man” now, he forces himself to leave his old methods behind.
 But at the end of the day, he is who he is, and the demons of his past will always be with him.
 He meets yet another woman and starts obsessing about her all over again.
 However, this time around, he holds himself back from actually getting close to her and keeps things platonic.
 Time and again, he reminds himself how Love (his new “victim”) is “different from all the other women he has met.”

 With this, he eventually does submit to his desires, and after brewing things up for a very long time now, the two of them have sex for the first time, but little does he know that what started as an obsession will later lead to something much more gruesome.
 Season 3 takes a step back when it comes to unnecessary nudity and sex, and in more than one way, it makes almost every sex scene significant in context with the overarching plot.

 1. A Consequence (Season 2 Episode 4)

-In the seventh episode, they end up having sex out in the corner of a street and that’s when a cop catches them.
+In the seventh episode, they end up having sex out on the corner of a street, and that’s when a cop catches them.
 Soon after this, Delilah’s cop “friend” shows up and refuses to help them.
 However, soon after this, he does a background check on Joe and realizes that something is truly fishy about him.
 And eventually, it’s Delilah who gets into for being in some sort of relationship with the two men.
-A minor slip up leads to some major consequences in the episodes that follow.
+A minor slip-up leads to some major consequences in the episodes that follow.

 Read More: Where Was You Filmed?